f0nzie/matplotlib-with-rmarkdown/01-introduction.md

 *Last update: Thu Nov 19 17:20:43 2020 -0600 (49b93b1)*

 Remember that in the previous chapter we said that the best way of obtaining reproducible results writing Python code in Rmarkdown is creating stand-alone Python environments.
-The next code block is written in R and what is doing with `reticulate::use_condaenv("r-python")`, is activating the Python environment `r-python` to be used in Rmarkdown.
+The next code block is written in R and what is doing with `reticulate::use_condaenv("r-python")`, is activating the Python environment `r-python` to be used by Python to build the notebooks written in Rmarkdown .
 Later we will see how to create these environments.

 <div class=decocode><div style="background-color:#4C78DB"><span style="font-size:90%;color:#ffffff"><i class="fab fa-r-project"></i><b>R</b></span>